CristianAsprilla/CourseMap/README.md

 - **INGENIERÍA INDUSTRIAL** (Industrial Engineering)
 - **INGENIERÍA MECÁNICA** (Mechanical Engineering)
 - **INGENIERÍA DE SISTEMAS COMPUTACIONALES** (Computer Systems Engineering)

+While originally built for UTP, CourseMap can be adapted for other universities and educational institutions.

 ## 🛠️ Technology Stack